flutesys/slate/source/index.html.md

 # Authentication

-Your API endpoint: `https://$SUBDOMAIN.api.flutemail.com/v1/`.
-Note your subdomain created at the time of signing up for Flute Mail.
+Your API endpoint is `https://$SUBDOMAIN.api.flutemail.com/v1/`.
+Note the subdomain is unique to each customer.

 Every API request must be authenticated with a username and password.
 The username is your Virtual Flute `username` and the password is an API key for that flute.
 These keys can be generated